maximk-8/Fetch_OA/README.md

 3. Run the Jupyter notebook:

 ## Methodology
-The models was built from scratch without using high-level libraries like scikit-learn to showcase the ML skills.
 The notebook `Fetch.ipynb` contains detailed explanations and comments for each step of the model development process.

 ## Evaluation
 The model's performance was evaluated using cross-validation on the 2021 data, and the best-performing model was selected for the final forecasting.